choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 We're like fish out of water in our own country.
 How's that?

-### Do we use too much AC?

-I recently went to read a bit of Cherian George's [Air Conditioned Nation](https://www.airconditionednation.com/).
-A lot of the things I could be saying here are better said by him, so I don't claim to be making any profound statements, mostly focusing on the physical aspects of temperature.

 ### Definitions

 If you continue reading, I'd like to make a note on the title of this article.
 Tempering isn't really the closest word to some of what I describe, but it stuck.

-What I really mean is acclimatising, but in choosing the word "Tempering", I'm making a nod at many concepts.

-Firstly, there is an etymological relationship to temperature, specifically heat.
+There is, I guess, an etymological relationship to temperature, specifically heat.
 Materials are typically tempered with heat to increase their strength.
-I'd like to apply this concept to the heat of Singapore and what it does for our collective approach to temperature.
+I'd like to apply this concept to the heat of Singapore and what it does for our collective approach to surviving in nature.

-Secondly, I enjoy the mysticism of tarot cards, and would like to allude to the 14th card of the major arcana, Temperance, which is a virtue that simply means moderation or restraint.
-Again, very relevant concepts in this writing.
+What I really mean is acclimatising, but in choosing the word "Tempering", I'm making a nod at concepts of virtue.

+Anyway, I don't think I'm any more virtuous than you just because I don't over-use the air-con, or try to reduce my carbon footprint, but I do think my habits have made me a little more resistant to the heat in Singapore.

+### Do we use too much AC?

+I recently went to read a bit of Cherian George's [Air Conditioned Nation](https://www.airconditionednation.com/).
+A lot of the things I could be saying here are better said by him, so I don't claim to be making any profound statements, mostly focusing on the physical aspects of temperature.

 ### CROSS VENTILATION